Statutes, Regulations, Guidelines, and Policy

 Once sentenced to prison, federal prisoners will serve 85 percent of their sentence, with few exceptions.
 One of the exceptions is known as compassionate release.
-Pursuant to a patchwork of statutory law, regulations, guidelines and policy, prisoners who present "extraordinary and compelling" circumstances may be released from prison prior to the expiration of their sentence.
-This page presents the statutes, regulations, guidelines and policy of federal compassionate release.
+Pursuant to a patchwork of statutory law, regulations, guidelines, and policy, prisoners who present "extraordinary and compelling" circumstances may be released from prison prior to the expiration of their sentence.
+This page presents the statutes, regulations, guidelines, and policies of federal compassionate release.

 Federal Statutory Law

 Compassionate release was authorized by Congress as part of the Sentencing Reform Act of 1984.
 Codified at 18 U.S.C. § 3582(c)(1)(A), the Act allows federal prisoners to apply for early release if they present certain "extraordinary and compelling" reasons.
 Specifically, the statute permits a court to reduce the term of imprisonment, upon motion by the Director of the Bureau of Prisons, after considering the factors set forth in 18 U.S.C. § 3553(a), and when extraordinary and compelling reasons warrant such a reduction.